neondatabase/website/content/docs/extensions/pg_embedding.md

 </CodeBlock>

-To create an HNSW index on your existing vector embedding table, you must also cast the `embedding` column to `real[]`, as shown:
+To create an HNSW index on your existing table, you must also cast the `embedding` column to `real[]`, as shown:

 <CodeBlock shouldWrap>